 Relationships are at the heart of this program.
 Here are a few ways we’re engaging Riverton and Sagamore Village residents:

-- Hosting presentations for residents, schools, and other community organizations, like In Her Presence and Portland Adult Education, on the benefits of trails, how to use them, and where to find them
+- Hosting presentations for residents, schools, and other community organizations, including In Her Presence, Portland Adult Education, King Middle School, and Portland's Homeless Services Center, on the benefits of trails, how to use them, and where to find them

 - Distributing multilingual trail welcome pamphlets.
 Download a pamphlet in English | français | portugues | español | somaliyeed | عربي | lingala | kinyarwanda